 The number of children deaths, for every 1,000 live births, less than a year old constitute the infant mortality rate.
 This is also one of the sensitive indicators in the health care setup of a particular country.
 Every country aspires to keep the infant mortality rate as well as the maternal mortality rate as low as possible.

-For every population there is a set mortality ratio based on age, gender and other similar factors, whereby the mortality is taken as the proportion of the number of deaths between a studied population and that of the standard population.
-This constitutes the standardised mortality ratio.
+For every population, there is a set mortality ratio based on age, gender, and other similar factors, whereby the mortality is taken as the proportion of the number of deaths between a studied population and that of the standard population.
+This constitutes the standardized mortality ratio.